asvilela/code-challenge/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+### Questions
+1 - What is the limit of container per truck / trip?<br>
+For this development I considered only 3 containers per truck / trip.

+2 - What is the limit of beer boxes in each container?<br>
+For this development I considered only 100 boxes per container.

+3 - What is the logic to build the delivery routes?<br>
+For this development I left a pre-established order.

+4 - Are Pubs registered?
+For this development I considered that all pubs are registered and that the delivery route would be assembled through the address.

+### For this development I have considered the collections of data
+- Routes
+- Pubs
+- Address
+- Beers

+### Suggestion to version 2
+- Pubs registration
+- Intelligent route configurator
+- Create algorithm to fill truck based on Route, Temperature and Beer
+- Dynamic temperature monitor

 # code-challenge